 You can make an impact by purchasing products that are made from post-consumer recycled content.
 First and foremost, re-using items already in circulation is the best way to reduce new raw material use.
 Upcycling and reusing items support a circular economy.
-More importantly, upcycling typically bolsters a local economy and helps small business owners.
+More importantly, upcycling typically bolsters local economies and helps small business owners.

 Reuse, raw material source reduction, and recycling help us divert waste; that would otherwise have been sent to a landfill.
 The question is, how are you helping to reduce your carbon footprint?
 Is a friend’s birthday coming up?
 Give the gift of sustainability with this beautiful and unique upcycled canvas tote.